Zephyr Endobronchial Valve Treatment illustration

 Frequently Asked Questions

-What is the zephyr Valve?
+What is the Zephyr Valve?

 The first FDA-approved, minimally-invasive device available in the U.S. for treating patients with severe emphysema.